Student Ambassadors Scheme

 Acting as a voice for their fellow students, Ambassadors are indispensable in helping to advance the awareness of endocrinology throughout their institutions and beyond.

+Valuable and rewarding, being a Student Ambassador will make you a vital link between your fellow students, your institution, the Society and the endocrine community.
 The Ambassador scheme is also central in ensuring the Society is recognising and supporting our next generation of endocrinologists effectively and ensuring that they are taking an active role in the wider endocrine community.

 Each institution has between 2 and 4 Ambassadors at any one time involved in the following activities: